• Skip to primary navigation

 Fruity Pebbles Treats

-fruity pebbles treats cut into squares and placed on and around a round gray plate with scattered mini marshmallows around them
+Fruity Pebbles treats cut into squares on and around a round gray plate.

-With just a few minutes and a few simple ingredients, an entire batch of fruity pebbles rice krispies can be made and ready.
-Once you know how to make rice crispy treats with fruity pebbles, you may never go back to "normal" again.
+With just a few minutes and simple ingredients, you can whip up a batch of these fruity pebbles rice krispies.
+Once you try making rice crispy treats with fruity pebbles, you may never go back to "normal" again.

 Jump to: